pombredanne/Saiweb.co.uk/source/_posts/2012-06-29-baking-a-pwnberry-pi.markdown

 In my experience no matter how you phrase it; for the general end consumer any conversation on netsec is met with indifference mainly due to a lack of understanding which is frustrating to say the least.

-However you can can two directions in this situation berate the stupid luser; or you can attempt to education them, and to that effect the most successfull method is something visual, in that a proactical demonstration of the point you are trying to get across.
+However you can can two directions in this situation berate the stupid luser; or you can attempt to education them, and to that effect the most successfull method is something visual, in the form of a practical demonstration of the point you are trying to get across.

-Why? it removes the need for the end consumer to attempt to mentally visualise what you are describing, all puns aside this makes it far easier for the end consumer to understand.
+Why?
+It removes the need for the end consumer to attempt to mentally visualise what you are describing; all puns aside this makes it far easier for the end consumer to understand.

 <strong>Education, got it ... so why the pi?</strong>

-Simple really, inexpesnive 600MHZ arm processor that can boot linux and run from a batter pack, the peak consumption I read somewhere is around 700ma, the batter pack in question is a 5000maH which asusming we see a 60% return on a full charge equestes to roughly 4.5hrs run time total.
+Simple really, inexpesnive 600MHZ arm processor that can boot linux and run from a battery pack.

+ The peak consumption I read somewhere is around 700ma, the battery pack in question is a 5000maH which asusming we see a 60% return on a full charge equestes to roughly 4.5hrs run time total.

 1. Low power consumption
 2. Easily portable